robertdj/r-dockerfiles/README.md

 Dockerfiles for R
 =================

-Greatly inspired by the [Version-stable Rocker images](https://github.com/rocker-org/rocker-versioned)
+Greatly inspired by the [Version-stable Rocker images](https://github.com/rocker-org/rocker-versioned), but using Ubuntu instead of Debian.

 Check the [Makefile](r-base/Makefile) for build commands for the `r-base` images.